trevorjr31/vertotechnicalexercise/README.md

 API requires a MySQL database with schema 'vertoex' already created.
 After initial database is setup, import vertodb.sql datadump file to access database and edit MySQL credential fields in db.js.

-Test suite will prior to server connection.
+Test suite will execute prior to server connection.